ELKAMINA/42_irc/README.md

 **A socket** represents endpoints of communication between two programs in computer network.
 In order to communicate, we have to identify the computer using IP Address and specify the program using Port number.

+*Following what was said in the glossary Socket part :*
+  A UNIX socket, AKA Unix Domain Socket, is an inter-process communication mechanism that allows bidirectional data exchange between processes running on the same machine.

+  IP sockets (especially TCP/IP sockets) are a mechanism allowing communication between processes over the network.
+In some cases, you can use TCP/IP sockets to talk with processes running on the same computer (by using the loopback interface).

+  UNIX domain sockets know that they’re executing on the same system, so they can avoid some checks and operations (like routing); which makes them faster and lighter than IP sockets.
+So if you plan to communicate with processes on the same host, this is a better option than IP sockets.
+  As per Nils Toedtmann's comment: UNIX domain sockets are subject to file system permissions, while TCP sockets can be controlled only on the packet filter level.

 # Issues

 1. Bind results in a permission denied when using port 81